imyueli/NottinghamThesisTemplate/README.md

-# Nottingham Thesis LaTeX Template
+# University of Nottingham Thesis Template in LaTeX

 This repository includes the LaTeX template and the submission cover for the University of Nottingham thesis/dissertation.